kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 * 1 x 18 ohm 5W power resistor for a dummy load on the power supply
 * 1 x 2A fuse for the current going through multimeter
 * 3mm MDF material for the casing
+* Wire, capable of handling a couple amps

 ## Wires used in this project: